-If you’ve decided on a date, it’s time to gather your inventory.
+Once you’ve decided on a date, it’s time to gather your inventory.
 Start by retrieving anything you haven’t used in six months, sorting the items by category and placing them in labeled boxes.
-Now step back and admire how you have successfully decluttered.
+Now, step back and admire how you have successfully decluttered.

-When should you have a sale?
-Obviously the winter is not an option unless you live where it never snows.
+When should you host the sale?
+Obviously, winter is not the best option unless you live where it never snows.
 Avoid the intense heat of summer if you can.
-Avoid holiday weekends because most people will be preoccupied with other activities or traveling.
+Avoid holiday weekends, because most people will be preoccupied with other activities or traveling.

 Stand out from the competition by starting your sale on Friday, rather than Saturday morning.
 And be aware that people will show up at 7 a.m. even if the advertised start time is two hours later.

 Mow the lawn, weed the flower beds and smooth any uneven surfaces that could be a potential problem for customers.
 The last thing you want is for guests to take a tumble.

 If you park on the street, move your car to make room for customers.

 Adopt a simplified pricing structure so you won’t have to make a lot of changes.
 Group items of the same price together and clearly display the price.

 You can use a color code, or put a sticker with the price on each item.
 Or make a sign: “Each item on this table goes for $1.”